 Baking soda for shoes.
 Cleaning shoes with baking soda

-Baking soda for shoes - application
+Baking soda for shoes - use

 1. Baking soda with water